astropy/montage-wrapper/README.rst

 NOT MAINTAINED
 ==============

 This package is no longer maintained and the repository is archived.
+If anyone wants to consider bringing it back (and maintaining it) feel free to fork and/opr bring the topic up in astropy/project or other astropy discussion venues.

 About